Dantist/Stockfish/Readme.md

     If enabled, show approximate WDL statistics as part of the engine output.
     These WDL numbers model expected game outcomes for a given evaluation and game ply for engine self-play at fishtest LTC conditions (60+0.6s per game).

-  * #### Move Overhead
-    Assume a time delay of x ms due to network and GUI overheads.
-This is useful to avoid losses on time in those cases.

-  * #### Slow Mover
-    Lower values will make Stockfish take less time in games, higher values will make it think longer.

-  * #### nodestime
-    Tells the engine to use nodes searched instead of wall time to account for elapsed time.
-Useful for engine testing.

   * #### UCI_Chess960
     An option handled by your GUI.
 If true, Stockfish will play Chess960.